-Steve LaRose is deputy chair of the Private Investment Fund Disputes team.
+Steve LaRose is the practice group co-leader of Commercial Litigation and deputy chair of the Private Fund Disputes team.
 He is a skilled commercial litigator who works with clients to resolve their business problems, particularly in defense of SEC investigations, and in disputes amongst parties in the areas of private equity and hedge funds, the securities laws, corporate governance, partnerships, tax credit investments and financial services.

 Whether in large corporations, financial institutions, partnerships or closely held corporations, disputes continue to arise over corporate governance, fiduciary concerns, alleged violations of the U.S. securities laws and corporate control matters.
 I regularly represent businesses and individuals in front of the Securities & Exchange Commission (SEC), as well as state securities regulatory bodies.
 I am currently involved in defense of a number of actions asserted against clients by the SEC involving alleged disclosure issues in municipal bond offerings.

 I represent private equity funds, hedge funds and managers and institutional investors to resolve disputes concerning fund management, compliance issues, redemptions and valuation matters.
-Currently, I am working on a client matter involving a challenge to a fund’s valuation.
+I am currently handling a matter involving the proper attribution of carried interests in a fund.

 More and more, I see a trend involving private equity funds’ involvement in disputes at the operating company level, generally over management of the operating company or its dealings with third parties.
 Recently, I defended a private fund sued in its capacity as decision maker for one of its portfolio companies.
 Similarly, the SEC continues to be active in this space, paying particular attention to private equity firms’ methods of receiving fees.